 As the year comes to an end, many organizations turn their attention to dashboards, metrics, and strategic planning.
 It’s a natural cycle, evaluate what worked, refine what didn’t, and set goals for the year ahead.
-But amid the reports and recaps, something essential often gets overlooked:
+But amid the reports and recaps, something essential often gets overlooked: The people who made the year possible.

 Not just the high performers highlighted in annual reviews.
 Not just the big wins showcased in presentations.
 But the everyday contributors whose steady, quiet, and often invisible work is the backbone of every organization.
 This is the time to bring gratitude to the center of workplace culture, not as a corporate gesture, but as a recognition of the people who show up, support teams, serve customers, solve problems, and bring heart to their work every single day.